Code-Institute-Submissions/first-milestone-project-48/README.md

     6. Try to submit the form with no enquiry description and verify that a relevant error message appears
     7. Try to submit the form with all fields and valid email address and verify that its successful and returns you to the top of the page
     8. Repeat steps 1 to 7 on Smaller screen sizes for same results and verify responsiveness
-    9. Repeat steps 1 to 7 on Mobile view for same results
+    9. Repeat steps 1 to 7 on Mobile view for same results and verify responsiveness

 3. **Mobile only view removes thunbnail pictures**
     1. Make the screen Mobile view